kenminhthai/trio-frontend/README.md

 go and have a read.

 To test the application and any of your changes, simply run the below command.
-By default Jest will enter Watch mode.
+By default, Jest will enter watch mode.
 ```
 yarn test
 ```